icanbwell/fhir-server/security.md

 1. User can read Practitioner and Organization resources
 2. User can write to Practitioner resource only
-3. When reading or writing, the user can access any resource where the security access tag is somehealth or goodhealth only
+3. When reading or writing, the user can access all the resource having security access tag: somehealth or goodhealth

 ##### 5.5.2 Example 2

-A user has scopes:
+The scopes provided are:

 ```
 user/*.* access/*.*